nearform/the-fastify-workshop/deck.md

 # Step 5: Exercise 💻

-- Write a unit test for the `index.js` module.
+- Write a unit test for the `index.js` module

-- Use `node-tap`.
+- Use `node-tap`

-- Use `fastify.inject`.
+- Use `fastify.inject`

 - Check that GETting the `/users` route:
-  - Responds with status code 200.
+  - Responds with status code 200
-  - Returns the expected array of users.
+  - Returns the expected array of users

-> 💡 you don't need to start the server
+💡 you don't need to start the server

 ---